 Undergraduate interns are provided with written evaluations, signed by the authorised supervisor for each segment of the undergraduate internship.
-These evaluations include evidence of formative, mid-rotation assessment for students in each segment/discipline of the undergraduate internship.
-Evaluations are communicated to the institution where the undergraduate internship takes place, to the dean of their medical school and are made available for discussion with the undergraduate intern.
+Such evaluations are communicated to the institution where the undergraduate internship takes place, to the dean of their medical school and are made available for discussion with the undergraduate intern.
 A signed summary evaluation of completed disciplines is provided to the dean of the medical school and to the school's grading authorities.